GET HELP HIDE SITE

 Changes to referral process

-From 1 November 2024 we are updating the referral process for our Children and Young People’s Autism and ADHD services.
+Between 1 November 2024 and 6 January 2025 we are making some changes to our referral process for our Children and Young People's Autism and ADHD services.

 We have been working closely with our Integrated Care Boards who commission our local autism and ADHD assessment services.
 We agree that we need to identify and meet the needs of children and young people at the earliest opportunity, within a robust, needs-led system approach.